range of tankless water heaters

 gas tank water heaters

-When considering a tankless. tank water heater, the tankless variety tends to be more reliable and require less maintenance.
+When considering a tankless or tank water heater, the tankless variety tends to be more reliable and requires less maintenance.

 Tank

-Water heaters with a storage tank have more moving parts than tankless models, so they tend to need more frequent maintenance or repair.
-Sediment buildup in the tank can cause problems, so you may need to have the tank flushed periodically to remove any accumulated debris.
+Water heaters with a tank have more moving parts than tankless models, so they tend to need more frequent maintenance or repair.
+Sediment buildup in the tank can cause problems, so you may need to flush the tank periodically to remove accumulated debris.

 Tankless